Schr\"{o}dinger from Wheeler-DeWitt: The Issues of Time and Inner Product in Canonical Quantum Gravity: Introduction

 \section{Introduction}

-Due to the underlying gauge invariance related to coordinate transformations, the canonical analysis of general relativity yields a weakly vanishing Hamiltonian that involves first class constraints.
+Due to the underlying gauge invariance related to coordinate transformations, the canonical analysis of general relativity yields a weakly vanishing Hamiltonian\footnote{In this paper, we will neglect possible surface terms that may arise in the canonical analysis by assuming a compact space without boundary.
+These surface terms are obviously very important as they define conserved charges and even nontrivial boundary dynamics.} that involves first class constraints.
 After canonical quantization, one then obtains the Wheeler-DeWitt (WDW) equation where the Hamiltonian constraint operator acting on the wave-function vanishes ${\cal H}\Psi=0$.
 As opposed to the usual Schr\"{o}dinger equation $i\hbar \del_t\psi=H\psi$, there is no explicit time derivative of the wave-function in the WDW equation and hence it is usually thought to give a timeless theory; a static formalism without any time evolution (see \cite{r} for an account of this).
 The WDW equation is extensively used in quantum cosmology, yet mostly in the Euclidean signature, see the no-boundary \cite{qc1} and tunneling \cite{qc2} wave-function proposals of the initial state of the universe.
 Although these proposals seem to offer a smooth beginning for the universe, the Lorentzian formulation based on the Picard-Lefschetz theory gives a completely different picture, a beginning with unsuppressed fluctuations \cite{qc3,qc4}, which shows the subtlety of the problem.

 Somehow related to the issue of time and the Euclidean formulation, one rarely finds in the literature a proper discussion of an inner product for the WDW states.
 Evidently, this is crucial for an appropriate physical interpretation of the quantum theory.
 Identifying the proper degrees of freedom is a particular difficulty in that context.
 Another reason is that the WDW equation is second order in partial/functional derivatives and thus the issue is similar to finding a positive-definite invariant inner product for the Klein-Gordon fields; an old problem which can actually be solved using the theory of pseudo-Hermitian operators \cite{alimost1,alimost2}.
 On the other hand, we showed in \cite{ak1,ak2} that the scale factor of the universe can be used as a perfectly well defined time variable in some simple minisuperspace cosmological models.
 Such a model becomes ordinarily quantum mechanical after gauge fixing similar to a time dependent harmonic oscillator.
 The Hamiltonian is given by the square root of a non-negative Hermitian operator, which is the only peculiarity that can easily be solved by the spectral theory.
 Moreover, the big-bang singularity is naturally resolved; one can rigorously prove that the Hamiltonian degenerates to the zero operator as one approaches the big-bang.
 The model can be viewed as a concrete realization of the zero energy universe hypothesis \cite{ze}.
 Curiously, the initial state of the universe becomes completely arbitrary, which is the only price to be paid.